Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Methodology

 The patient is in a sitting position.
-The doctor pulls the auricle up and back to straighten the external auditory canal.
-Then, with the help of special tools (hooks, tweezers, small spoons) and under the control of optics (microscope) removes the sulfur plug.
+The doctor pulls the pinna upward and backward to straighten the external auditory canal.
+Then, using special tools (hooks, tweezers, small spoons) and under the control of optics (microscope), the sulfur plug is removed.

-After the procedure is completed, a turunda moistened with an antiseptic (antibacterial agent) for topical application is usually placed in the external auditory canal for 15-20 minutes.
+After completion of the procedure, a turunda moistened with an antiseptic (antibacterial agent) for local use is usually placed in the external auditory canal for 15-20 minutes.

-The main hardware assistants for an otolaryngologist are a medical aspirator and an electronic irrigator for washing the outer ear cavity.
-They can either be included in the package of an ENT cabinet or an ENT combine (a unit that includes everything necessary for the diagnosis and treatment of diseases of the ENT organs), or they can be separately located in the office of an otolaryngologist.
+The main hardware assistants for an otolaryngologist are a medical aspirator and an electronic irrigator for washing the cavity of the outer ear.
+They can either be included in an ENT office or an ENT combine (a unit that includes everything necessary for the diagnosis and treatment of diseases of the ENT organs), or separately located in the office of an otolaryngologist.

-Machine name How it works Principle of operation How to apply
+Device name How it works Operating principle How to use

 Medical aspirator (electric suction)